-There are hard and fast rules to the types of approvals you can and can’t create.
-Rather, creating an approval process is the best approach starting with assessing the needs of your organization.
+There are no hard and fast rules regarding the approvals you can and can’t create.
+Instead, creating an approval process is the best approach starting with assessing your organization's needs.

-Who needs to know of certain approvals, and how can you get them onboard?
+Who needs to know about certain approvals, and how can you get them on board?
 Here are some examples of approvals your organization can use:

 1. HR approvals

-HR approvals can include job application requests or managing the approvals from different departments to recruit for a newly open role.
+HR approvals can include job application requests or managing departmental approval requests to recruit for a newly open role.
 HR approvals keep administrative tasks compliant and running smoothly as a key part of the organization.

-Your team is constantly getting through new projects.
-Yet you need a way to approve their approach to completing it successfully.
-New project approvals do exactly that.
+Your team is constantly working on new projects.
+You need a way to approve their approach for completing these new projects; new approvals do just that.

-The SaaS onboarding process can be involved, especially where compliance is concerned.
-You can make sure all stakeholders have the final say on whether to onboard a new SaaS application or not.
+The SaaS buying and onboarding process can be complex, especially concerning compliance.
+You can ensure all stakeholders have the final say on whether to onboard a new SaaS application.

 4. Budget approvals